NikitaMurasovs/NikitaMurasovs/README.md

 Data scientist & robotics PhD.
 Machine learning, quantitative finance, crypto markets, and on-chain data.

-I hold a PhD in Medical Robotics from the University of Leeds and currently work as an Associate Data Scientist.
+I hold a PhD in Robotics from the University of Leeds and currently work as an Associate Data Scientist.
 Alongside my main role, I work as a WorldQuant Brain Research Consultant and conduct independent quantitative research.

 ## Current research